Trade Stock Indices

 Red Candles for when price moves down

-The candlesticks also have protruding lines above & below the body of the candlestick - these protruding lines are known as shadows.
+The candlesticks also have protruding lines above & below the body of the candle - these protruding lines are known as shadows.
 The upper shadow represents the high price and the lower shadow represents the low price.

 How to Read the Three Types of Stock Charts

-Get More Courses and Tutorials:
+Get More Courses & Tutorials:

 Forex Trading Seminar Gala